gmoraa/vagrant-CICD/README.md

 Voilá, your pipeline is ready to use!

-Note: During my experiment I realized Windows it's actually better than Linuxto handle nested virtualization and that's the reason behind using a Windows server in AWS.
+Note: During my experiment I realized Windows it's actually better than Linux to handle nested virtualization and that's the reason behind using a Windows server in AWS.